Cowboys cry foul on late call; ref calls it 'obvious'

-Dak Prescott's throw to a tightly covered Michael Gallup had found its target down the sidleline and put the Dallas Cowboys in position inside the 20 to kick a routine but game-tying field goal with 21 seconds left Sunday night in the Los Angeles Rams' debut of SoFi Stadium.
+Dak Prescott's throw to a tightly covered Michael Gallup had found its target down the sideline and put the Dallas Cowboys in position inside the 20 to kick a routine potential tying field goal with 21 seconds left Sunday night against the Los Angeles Rams' in the debut of SoFi Stadium.

 But there was a flag on the play.